umdenes100/vm-vision-system-python/NOTES.md

 ```
 $ sudo apt install python3-numpy
 ```
 The OpenCV portion of the Vision system relies on matrix transformations in order to convert between the pixel coordinates and our arena coordinates.
+The functions shown below are used to convert pixel coordinates to arena coordinates and vice versa.

 cv2.getPerspectiveTransform(src_pts, dst_pts)
-Returns the H Matrix of the arena
 - **src_pts** and **dst_pts** are Numpy float arrays containing the respective coordinates.
 - **src_pts** will contain the pixel coordinates of each corner of the Aruco Markers 0-3
 - **dst_pts** will contain the arena coordinates that we define

-The function will return a 3-D Numpy Array, which will be used later to convert between pixel coordinates and our customized coordinates
+- The function will return a 3-D Numpy Array, which will be used later to convert between pixel coordinates and our customized coordinates

 cv2.perspectiveTransform(point1, matrix)

-matrix: This will either be the H matrix or the inverse of the H matrix depending on what we want to do.
+- **matrix**: This will either be the H matrix or the inverse of the H matrix depending on what we want to do.
   - Use the H matrix to convert pixel coordinates to arena coordinates

-Takes in an H matrix and a 3-D Numpy Array
+  - Use the inverse of the H matrix to convert arena coordinates to pixel coordinates
+- **point1**: A numpy 3-D array which will contain the coordinates we want to convert

 ## Websockets
 TODO - notes on python3 websockets